fametrano/fametrano.github.io/_pages/ird.md

 Please subscribe the course mailing list sending an e-mail to [ird2019-bicocca+subscribe@dgi.io](mailto:ird2019-bicocca+subscribe@dgi.io);
-you will be also invited to join the 201910-bicocca channel in the IRD Slack workspace.
+you will be also invited to join the 201910-bicocca channel in the Slack [IRD workspace](https://join.slack.com/t/ird-bicocca/signup).

 ## Learning objectives